xFluXioN/BrockALPR/README.md

 Use NUM6 to check owner of vehicle on rear panel

 It's full compatible with garage system which has owned_vehicles table.
-This version is fully optimized and taking about 0.02ms.
+This version is fully optimized and taking about 0.02ms when turned off.

 # Installation
 Drag and drop.
 You also need to have owned_vehicles table in your DB.